logzio/logz-docs/_source/user-guide/share-kibana/sharing-outside-app.md

 You can use shared tokens to share OpenSearch dashboards and visualizations with stakeholders who don't have access to your Logz.io account.

-This can be useful for communicating with clients outside your organization or internally, to communicate with other teams in your organization.
+This can be useful for communicating with clients outside your organization or internally with other teams in your organization.

 #### Sharing dashboards